AlenToma/expo-sqlite-wrapper/README.md

 ```

 ## Hermes
-If you are using hermes and using expression ex `x=> x.id` then you will have too add `show source` on top of the files.
+If you are using hermes and using expression ex `x=> x.id` then you will have too add `show source` on top of the files where you are using it.
+Its best to gather all the queries in a one class and add `show source` on top of this specific class, eg repository and the db classes on the example above.

 Otherwise if you still want to use more advanced obfuscator settings then you should use `Column("name")`